 - Movie: An introduction to the GridION™ system

-- GridION™ node
+- GridION™ workflow

 A node can be employed as a single desktop instrument, or scaled up in a similar way to computing installations.